Rome Metro: Archeostation

-During the excavation for the central route of line C, thanks to the archeological richness of Rome's ground a new type of underground station was born, as in Paris with Louvre–Rivoli station.
+During the excavation for the central route of line C, thanks to the archeological richness of Rome's ground a new type of underground station (combining archeological findings displays) was born, as in Paris with Louvre–Rivoli station.

-San Giovanni

 San Giovanni station was the first archeostation to be opened on 12 May 2018.
-Excavation to a depth of about 20 metres allowed the exploration of about 21 stratifications of history up to the so-called virgin soil, the one in which man's presence is absent.
+Excavation to a depth of about 20 m allowed the exploration of about 21 stratifications of history up to the so-called virgin soil, the one in which man's presence is absent.

 The exhibition is characterized by being a real tour with libraries for the finds along the route, explanatory panels on the walls and a temporal measurement of the historical phases that follows the path of the passengers from the atrium level to the platforms' level: